Exceptional Iceland – The Golden Circle, Glacier Lagoon and Reykjavik

-A visit to the glacier lagoon is also a must do item in our opinion, getting up close to such vast chunks of glacial ice as they float in the water is a wonderful experience.
+A visit to the glacier lagoon is also a must do item on any Iceland holiday in our opinion, getting up close to such vast chunks of glacial ice as they float in the water is a wonderful experience.

 By the time you board the flight home you will have had the opportunity to appreciate this incredible landscape and a fantastic variety of its natural wonders up close and completely at your own pace.